mykey/macscripts/README.md

 ### battery_cycles.sh

 A basic script to keep an eye on the number of cylces the battery has uncharged.
-I will update this with some sort of logging mechanism, so I can plot graphs over time.
+I will update this with some sort of logging mechanism, so I can plot graphs over time (with a cronjob).

 ### charge_remaining.sh